Tuesday, 7 January 2025

 Right, the decision was made, now for the planning.

 A notebook and road atlas of the UK accompanied me on the many train rides to supply teaching assignments and soon became the focus for jottings and thoughts.
 Equipment, costs, contacts, ideas.
 The large road atlas became a ‘must have with me’ companion.
-After a few weeks, the first route was indelibly red inked onto the pages.
+It took a few weeks before the first route was indelibly red inked onto the pages.
 (West coast of Scotland – get me there; those boat trips look relaxing!).
-Then, in the middle of March I thought – Why?
+Then, in the middle of March I thought, Why?
 Why am I going to do this?

 I had written equipment lists and costed the trip up.
 I had contacted the RSPB with the idea in order to start to think of sponsorship in order to raise funds for the charity, as I had the Wildfowl & Wetland Trust and Asthma Association.
 I had emailed Birdguides to ask about whether anyone had done anything similar.
 Surprisingly to me, no one had.
 I had discussed it with my children, Rebecca and Joshua, Mum and Dad, brother Paul and sister, Donna.